karthik-guruparan/DataScience/README.md

 ![image](https://github.com/karthik-guruparan/YoutubeDataHarvestor/assets/77478705/da78035e-b614-4bb0-8901-650a3fb3db6b)

 6. The user needs to repeat previous steps by entering different youtube channel ID so that we have good amount of data to analyse in the final step.
-7. As a final step user can now click on "3.Query Data" and choose any of the query and click on the button.
+7. As a final step user can now click on "3.Query Data" and choose any of the query in the drop down and then click on the 'Query Database' button.
 The user gets an output in the tabular format.

 ![image](https://github.com/karthik-guruparan/YoutubeDataHarvestor/assets/77478705/bfe139c0-cdbb-4e61-84e1-073fc5f1c257)